-There is always a lot of talk during Medicare open enrollment season about the costs of prescription medications.
-It seems the cost of certain medications goes up overnight or suddenly some medications aren’t covered at all.
+There is always a lot of talk during Medicare open enrollment season about high prescription drug costs and why those prescription drug costs seem to get higher each year.
+It seems the cost of certain medications goes up overnight or suddenly some prescription drugs aren’t covered at all.
 For example, you may be doing great on one brand of insulin but then, one day, your plan no longer covers it.
 You have little choice in the matter.
 So, I wanted to talk about why this happens and if there is anything you, the consumer, can do.

 Think about all this for a minute and you’ll begin to see why, depending on what drug plan you have, you may pay a lower, or higher, price for a medication at certain pharmacies and why your plan may change which brand drug is covered for your condition from year to year.
 This is a broad explanation of what is going on but it gives some perspective on why the costs are so high.